GrowWidTalha/OOPS-assignment-1/README.md

-# Learn about Object Oriented Programming by answering these questions
+# Learn Object Oriented Programming by solving this assignment

 <details>
 <summary>